FedericaBucchieri/Invation_2020_21_HYP/README.md

       - link: the link associated to the button
       - bigImage: the path of the decorative image shown on the right side of the page
 - contacts: it contains the components used to deal with the contacts references in the contact us page and inside the footer
-  - ContactInfo.vue: the component used to display a certain contact
+  - ContactInfo.vue: This component modelize a contact info that comes with an icon representing the contanct method and the related info
     - props:
-      - info: the type of the contact
+      - info: The contact modality label text
-      - imgPath: the path to the image representing the type of the contact
+      - imgPath: path for the contact icon image
   - SocialIcon.vue: the icon of a certain social corresponding to the profile of the company on that social
     - props:
       - iconPath: the path of the image representing the social